Keenan Allen Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - Allen has been the target of 116 of his team's 439 passing attempts this season, or 26.4% of the target share.

-- With 14 targets in the red zone this season, Allen has been on the receiving end of 23.0% of his team's 61 red zone pass attempts.
+- Allen (14 red zone targets) has been the recipient of 23.0% of his team's 61 red zone pass attempts.

-- The Chargers, who rank 15th in the NFL in points scored, have attempted a pass 63.9% of the time while opting for the ground attack 36.1% of the time.
+- The Chargers have run 63.9% passing plays and 36.1% rushing plays this season.
+They rank 16th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Bengals.